-Publication 7.21.17
+Insights 7.20.17

-The U.S. Department of Labor plans to propose, sometime in August, a full rescission of the controversial tip-pooling restrictions that impact employers who pay tipped employees the full minimum wage directly, according to a regulatory agenda published July 20.
+The U.S. Department of Labor plans to propose a full rescission of the controversial tip-pooling restrictions impacting employers who pay tipped employees the full minimum wage directly sometime in August, according to a regulatory agenda published this morning.
 This news should come as a welcome relief to employers in the hospitality industry, especially those operating in the 9th Circuit - which includes the states of California, Nevada, Washington, Arizona, Oregon, Idaho, Montana, Hawaii, and Alaska - where a divisive 2016 appellate court decision has operated the last several years to handcuff a substantial number of businesses.

-While the announcement does not immediately change existing law, it sets into motion regulatory action that could aid hospitality employers across the country.
+While today's announcement does not immediately change existing law, it sets into motion regulatory action that could aid hospitality employers across the country.
 This development will be worth monitoring in the coming months, and employers will want to stay abreast of this process and be prepared to adjust practices as warranted.

-Brief Background on Tip-Pooling Rules
+Brief Background On Tip-Pooling Rules